-Type of Customers: Features to beverified List of valid Documents Service Tax / Professional Tax authorities, Licence issued by the Registering authority like Certificate of Practice issued by Institute of Chartered Accountants of India, Institute of Cost Accountants of India, Institute of Company Secretaries of India, Indian Medical Council, Food and Drug Control Authorities, etc. ii) Any registration / licensing document issued in the name of the proprietary concern by the Central Government or State Government Authority / Department.
-IEC (Importer Exporter Code) issued to the proprietary concern by the office of DGFT as an identity document for opening of account. iii) The complete Income Tax return (not just the acknowledgement) in the name of the sole proprietor where the firm's income is reflected, duly authenticated/acknowledged by the Income Tax Authorities. iv) Utility bills such as electricity, water, and bills such as electricity, water, and IV) Utility landline telephone bills in the name of the proprietary concern.
+Type of Customers: Features to beverified

+Service Tax / Professional Tax authorities, Licence issued by the Registering authority like Certificate of Practice issued by Institute of Chartered Accountants of India, Institute of Cost Accountants of India, Institute of Company Secretaries of India, Indian Medical Council, Food and Drug Control Authorities, etc.

+- ii) Any registration / licensing document issued in the name of the proprietary concern by the Central Government or State Government Authority / Department.
+IEC (Importer Exporter Code) issued to the proprietary concern by the office of DGFT as an identity document for opening of account. - iii) The complete Income Tax return (not just the acknowledgement) in the name of the sole proprietor where the firm's income is reflected, duly authenticated/acknowledged by the Income iv) Utility bills such as electricity, water, and landline telephone bills in the name of the proprietary concern.